mhermsdorferf5/f5-migration-tools/README.md

 ### Configuration File

-A configuration file is required to map Avi VRFs to F5 Route Domain IDs, additionally it's very helpful for mapping default route domain IDs to F5 partitions created from Avi Tenants.
-Additionally, while many TLS Cipher strings are teh came between Avi and F5, not all are.
+A configuration file is required to map Avi VRFs to F5 Route Domain IDs, additionally this gets used for mapping default route domain IDs to F5 partitions created from Avi Tenants/VRFs.
+There's also a regex substitution engine on the output file, this allows you to use regex syntax to modify various aspects of the output, such as renaming a partition, or renaming virtual servers/pools, etc.  Additionally, while many TLS Cipher strings are teh came between Avi and F5, not all are.
 This config can be used mapping Avi TLS cipher strings to a cipher string name supported by BIG-IP.

 ```json
 {